Ensuring the wellbeing of clergy is an important aspect of the life of the Diocese.

 - Psychology Tools: Living with global uncertainty

 We have a Clergy Wellbeing Group.
-This group meets regularly to monitor and makes recommendations designed to help improve the wellbeing of our clergy.
-If you would like to contribute to this group then please do so by contacting your Archdeacon.
+This group meets regularly to monitor and make recommendations designed to help improve the wellbeing of our clergy.
+If you would like to contribute to this group then please do so by contacting either the Archdeacon of Hereford or the Archdeacon of Ludlow.